New WVU Family Resources

 Pay Semester Charges

-Fall charges will be available in early July for students who have registered for classes.
+Fall charges are available for students who have registered for classes.
 Students can view their bills in STAR, which they can reach via their WVU Portal.
 If they owe a balance, they also will receive an eBill through their MIX email.
-Full payment (minus financial aid) is due August 1.Billing and Payment Info
+The payment deadline for fall charges has been extended to Sept.
+1.Billing and Payment Info

 Join the Mountaineer Parents Club